greggersaurus/OpenSteamController/ReverseEngineering/README.md

         1. Monitor PIO1_5 and (anything else we can watch?) to check for change after sending same mesages?
     1. Monitor GPIO1_5 when RF dongle is plugged in or not
         1. Scope with official FW?
+    1. Check out what SysTick is doing now that it is setup
+        1. It's configured to fire every millisecond

 1. Consider converting project(s) to CPP
     1. What version does compiler support?